logto-io/docs/docs/docs/recipes/single-sign-on/idp-initiated-sso.md

 };
 ```

-- `redirectUri`: The URL to redirect the user after the OIDC authentication flow is completed.
+- `redirectUri`: The `redirect_uri` to redirect the user after the OIDC authentication flow is completed.
 - `prompt=login`: Forces the user to log in using the IdP-initiated SSO identity.
 - `directSignIn=sso:{connectorId}`: Specifies the direct sign-in method as `sso` and the target SAML connector ID.
 This parameter will trigger the SSO authentication flow directly without showing the login page.
 User will be automatically authenticated using the preserved IdP-initiated SSO assertion session if the connector ID matches and the session is valid.